tumcms/Open-Infra-Platform/Documentation/joss/paper.md

 # Statement of Need

-The Architecture, Engineering and Construction (AEC) domain is in its transition from 2D design processes to 3D object-oriented modelling.
-Building Information Modelling (BIM) is steadily gaining importance replacing the conventional Computer-Aided Design (CAD) practices and getting implemented in every aspect of the very complex software and stakeholder landscape [@Jaud:2019:iccce].

 During the development of IFC standard, a clear need for an independent software capable of consuming and producing IFC files according to the newly developed schemas was determined [@Amann:2015:OIP; @Amann:2015:ICCBEI].
-OIP fulfils this role by being open source, using CMake as a build system generator to support various platforms, and being based on well known libraries (like Qt and Boost).
+OIP fulfils this role by being open source, using CMake as a build system generator to support various platforms, and being based on well known libraries (like Qt, Eigen, and Boost).

-Additionally, the EXPRESS parser provided proved useful for automatically producing source code and data models from newly developed schemas as needed [@vilgertshofer:2017:iwcce].
+Additionally, the EXPRESS parser provided proved useful for automatically producing source code and data models from newly developed schemas as needed [@vilgertshofer:2017:iwcce; @Amann:2018:Diss].

 With the emergence of Scan2BIM and ScanVsBIM research field (deriving from or merely comparing PCD and BIM models), a tool that supports both PCD and IFC data is a welcomed addition to the research processes.